sanskrit/raw_etexts_english/blogs/manasataramgini/2006/10/2006-10-10_kumara-vidya-s.md

 perfection.
 It is the form known as ajArUDha.
 Here the great lord of the beautiful ShaShThi is meditated upon in the bindu of the maNDala thus:

-dvimukhaM chAShTa-bahuM cha shvetaM vA shyAMa-skandharaM |
+dvimukhaM chAShTa-bahuM cha shvetaM vA shyAMa-skandharam |
 sruvAkShamAlAM khaDgaM cha svastikaM dakShiNe kare ||
 kukkuTaM kheTakaM vajraM Ajya-pAtraM tu vAmake |
-agnihotra-vidhi devaM agni-jAta svarUpakaM ||
+agnihotra-vidhi devaM agni-jAta svarUpakam ||

 His mantra in this form is:
-OM hrAM \~NaM ||
+OM hrAM \~Nam ||

 This form of kumAra has 2 heads, 8 arms and is white in complexion with a dusky neck.
 In his right hands he holds a sruva, rosary, a